Barry Edwards, Principal/Creative Director/Teacher

 I have a really special family

 My girlfriend and I cherish our family occasions above all else.
 We share amazing food, terrific company, and that usually includes dogs – so we have that covered.
-My extended family live primarily on Cleveland’s east side and Lisa’s mother lives in Sarasota, FL and we’ve visited her each winter for the past ten years.
+My extended family live primarily on Cleveland’s east side and Lisa’s mother lives in Sarasota, FL and we’ve visited her each winter for the past twelve years.

 About that girlfriend…